VDS vs VDC

 - You need a single server for a website, application, or service

-- You want a quick setup - pick a plan, choose a template, and go
+- You want quick setup: pick a plan, choose a template, and go

 Choose VDC if: